 8. Record your daily routine

-This time management strategy will make you clear to find out which are the activities that you are wasting your time on.
-You can start by tracking your activities at work using time tracking apps and productivity apps.
+This time management strategy will make it clear to find out which activities you are wasting your time on.
+You can start by tracking your activities at work using time-tracking apps and productivity apps.
 When you have recorded your daily routines for a week, you will be able to spot all the time-wasting activities and better keep a conscious effort to cut them out of your day.

 9. Automate your workflow